authzed/spicedb/docs/spicedb.md

       --datastore-spanner-max-sessions uint                                             maximum number of sessions across all Spanner gRPC connections the client can have at a given time (default 400)
       --datastore-spanner-metrics string                                                configure the metrics that are emitted by the Spanner datastore ("none", "native", "otel", "deprecated-prometheus") (default "otel")
       --datastore-spanner-min-sessions uint                                             minimum number of sessions across all Spanner gRPC connections the client can have at a given time (default 100)
-      --datastore-tx-overlap-key string                                                 static key to touch when writing to ensure transactions overlap (only used if --datastore-tx-overlap-strategy=static is set; cockroach driver only) (default "key")
+      --datastore-tx-overlap-key string                                                 static key to touch when writing to ensure transactions overlap (only used if --datastore-tx-overlap-strategy=static is set; CockroachDB driver only) (default "key")
-      --datastore-tx-overlap-strategy string                                            strategy to generate transaction overlap keys ("request", "prefix", "static", "insecure") (cockroach driver only - see https://spicedb.dev/d/crdb-overlap for details) (default "static")
+      --datastore-tx-overlap-strategy string                                            strategy to generate transaction overlap keys ("request", "prefix", "static", "insecure") (CockroachDB driver only - see https://spicedb.dev/d/crdb-overlap for details) (default "static")
       --datastore-watch-buffer-length uint16                                            how large the watch buffer should be before blocking (default 1024)
       --datastore-watch-buffer-write-timeout duration                                   how long the watch buffer should queue before forcefully disconnecting the reader (default 1s)
-      --datastore-watch-connect-timeout duration                                        how long the watch connection should wait before timing out (cockroachdb driver only) (default 1s)
+      --datastore-watch-connect-timeout duration                                        how long the watch connection should wait before timing out (CockroachDB driver only) (default 1s)
       --disable-version-response                                                        disables version response support in the API
-      --dispatch-cache-enabled                                                          enable caching (default true)
+      --dispatch-cache-enabled                                                          enable caching of dispatch calls this server makes to other servers (default true)
-      --dispatch-cache-max-cost string                                                  upper bound cache size in bytes or percent of available memory (default "30%")
+      --dispatch-cache-max-cost string                                                  upper bound (in bytes or as a percent of available memory) of the cache for dispatch calls this server makes to other servers (default "30%")
-      --dispatch-cache-metrics                                                          enable cache metrics (default true)
+      --dispatch-cache-metrics                                                          enable metrics for the cache for dispatch calls this server makes to other servers (default true)
-      --dispatch-cache-num-counters int                                                 number of TinyLFU samples to track.
+      --dispatch-cache-num-counters int                                                 number of counters for tracking access frequency in the cache for dispatch calls this server makes to other servers.
 A higher number means more accurate eviction decisions but more memory usage (default 10000)
       --dispatch-check-permission-concurrency-limit uint16                              maximum number of parallel goroutines to create for each check request or subrequest. defaults to --dispatch-concurrency-limit
       --dispatch-chunk-size uint16                                                      maximum number of object IDs in a dispatched request (default 100)
       --dispatch-cluster-addr string                                                    address to listen on to serve dispatch (default ":50053")
-      --dispatch-cluster-cache-enabled                                                  enable caching (default true)
+      --dispatch-cluster-cache-enabled                                                  enable caching of dispatch calls this server receives from other servers (default true)
-      --dispatch-cluster-cache-max-cost string                                          upper bound cache size in bytes or percent of available memory (default "70%")
+      --dispatch-cluster-cache-max-cost string                                          upper bound (in bytes or as a percent of available memory) of the cache for dispatch calls this server receives from other servers (default "70%")
-      --dispatch-cluster-cache-metrics                                                  enable cache metrics (default true)
+      --dispatch-cluster-cache-metrics                                                  enable metrics for the cache for dispatch calls this server receives from other servers (default true)
-      --dispatch-cluster-cache-num-counters int                                         number of TinyLFU samples to track.
+      --dispatch-cluster-cache-num-counters int                                         number of counters for tracking access frequency in the cache for dispatch calls this server receives from other servers.
 A higher number means more accurate eviction decisions but more memory usage (default 100000)
       --dispatch-cluster-enabled                                                        enable dispatch gRPC server
       --dispatch-cluster-max-conn-age duration                                          how long a connection serving dispatch should be able to live (default 30s)
       --dispatch-cluster-max-workers uint32                                             set the number of workers for this server (0 value means 1 worker per request)